 What inspires and excites you in terms of your area of practice?

-I am very exited about the marrying of technology with traditional techniques and how we can build a sustainable fashion industry for the future.
+I am very excited about the marrying of technology with traditional techniques and how we can build a sustainable fashion industry for the future.

 And briefly, how would you sum up the LCF experience to prospective students.

 The experience is exiting, fast moving, individual and challenging; it is rewarding and provides exceptional networking opportunities.